reaue/ImgToASCII/README.md

 # New features added for the V.3

 I added some new features requested by raters (thanks to them).
 First, a text to ASCII converter powered by the [Wikimedia API](https://commons.wikimedia.org/wiki/Accueil).
 I also added a video to ASCII converter (including GIF).
-I also added more way to export your ASCII art and finally tried to hand over the site more understandable and user-friendly.
+An other improvement was that I added more way to export your ASCII art and finally tried to hand over the site more understandable and user-friendly.

 # How to run it locally